Buenaventura Durruti: Huesca offensive

 Following the encounters with De Traversay and Koltsov, Durruti met with the French journalist Albert Souillon and the Argentine José Gabriel, both of whom wanted to witness the upcoming attack on Fuents d'Ebro.
 After the battle, Souillon interviewed Durruti for La Montagne; Durruti complained about Léon Blum's policy of non-interventionism, which he logically understood but philosophically could not abide.
 He requested that Souillon write that the Spanish were fighting for the French people, as much as for themselves, and that they needed planes if they were to beat the fascists.
 He was later interviewed by the American anarchist Emma Goldman; he told her that he was a life-long anarchist and would prefer to lead his comrades as an anarchist rather than command them like a military officer, and that he believed voluntary self-discipline and collective responsibility were the best ways to ensure group cohesion.
 Goldman recalled that, rather than punishing militiamen who did not cohere with their responsibilities, Durruti calmly communicated with them about why their actions were important to the revolution.
 The Italian anarchist newspaper Guerre di Clase reported that, on one occasion, when a militiaman of the artillery battery requested leave to go to Barcelona, Durruti put it up to a vote and the majority gave him permission.
+Military historian Michael Alpert considers Durruti's attitude towards voluntarism at the outset of the war to have been "short-sighted", and noted that his optimism about the prospects of untrained volunteers would later give way to a more "realistic attitude" regarding the importance of discipline and professionalism.